LozzaTray/Jormungandr/README.md

-# Jormungandr - Detecting Causal Structure in Time Series Data
+# Jormungandr - Inferring community characteristics in labelled networks

 Repository for IIB Project.
 Includes code for experimentation and report.